 It’s hard to estimate the impact of SEO on image optimization.
 However, it should be taken into account that Google places pages with SEO-optimized images higher than those with non-optimized images.

 Despite the fact that there are numerous ways to optimize images for Magento, it’s important to find the most appropriate solution specific to your situation.
 Because of the importance of image use in today’s e-commerce world, we recommend you to draw upon the expertise of skillful specialists.
-It would be most desirable as well if they narrowly specialize in Magento development since such focus means they will better understand every little process and nuance inside the platform.
+Choose narrowly specialized Magento development agencies.
+A narrow focus means they will better understand every little process and nuance inside the platform.

 Although we can endlessly talk about numerous Magento performance optimization tips, the role of the image optimization procedure can hardly be overestimated.
 In fact, it’s nothing more than nurturing your customers, which, in turn, nurture your business and your profits.
 Developers and webmasters have toiled to create various methods to amend pictures, and now you’re welcome to snag all the benefits of them.

 If, after reading this, you think that image optimization is a complex procedure – you’re absolutely right.
 However, qualified assistance with this issue can make your life a bit easier.
 Okay, A LOT easier.
 If you have any questions – feel free to ask us anytime.
 We’re here to help.
 Let’s do it together!